 Trust us to navigate tax complexities, so you can focus on what truly matters.

 Brian Wray is a specialist who guides Boyce Tax to deliver sophisticated and practical tax strategies that help clients to meet their business and personal goals.
-With his extraordinary technical expertise, Brian was appointed Boyce’s Executive Business Unit Leader for Tax, a role that also enables him to assist with taxation policy design as a member of industry bodies, and consultation groups.
+With his extraordinary technical expertise, Brian was appointed Boyce’s Executive Business Unit Leader for Tax, a role that also enables him to assist with taxation policy design as a member of industry bodies and consultation groups.

 “I’m passionate about providing practical and understandable solutions and maintaining a detailed knowledge of all areas of tax, to be able to provide truly integrated solutions.”